Quick summary

 Broken internal links, though often overlooked, can significantly impact a website’s SEO performance and user experience.
 These are hyperlinks within a website that point to non-existent or outdated pages.

-When users end up at these dead ends, it leads to frustration, and from an SEO perspective, it can harm your website’s rankings quite significant.
+When users end up at these dead ends, it leads to frustration.
+From an SEO perspective, it can harm your website’s rankings quite significantly.

-In this post, we’ll delve into the process of identifying, fixing, and preventing broken internal links to ensure your website remains healthy and optimized for both users and search engines.
+In this post, we look at how to identify, fix, and prevent broken internal links.
+This keeps your website healthy for both users and search engines.

-Stay with me for a couple of minutes and i will show you exactly how easy you can find and fix broken internal links.
+Stay with me for a couple of minutes and I will show you exactly how easily you can find and fix broken internal links.

 What is a broken link?

 A broken link is a hyperlink that no longer functions or leads to its intended destination.
-This disfunction in the link’s functionality can occur due to various reasons, posing challenges for website owners as well as users.
+This can occur for various reasons.

 A broken link, also known as a dead link, occurs when the URL a hyperlink points to is no longer accessible or valid.

-This can result in error messages such as “404 Not Found” or “Page Not Available,” indicating that the content associated with the link cannot be retrieved.
+This can result in error messages such as “404 Not Found” or “Page Not Available.”
+These show that the content associated with the link cannot be retrieved.

 Understanding the impact of broken links